wallytutor/finite-element-method/src/Gmsh/README.md

     - In Gmsh a `View` is a post-processing dataset maniputation
     - For large datasets do not use *parsed* format, but MSH instead
     - Text in 2D and 3D are created with `T2` and `T3` (also see t4.geo)
-    - It is possible to export animations directly from *time steps*.
+    - It is possible to export animations directly from *time steps*

 1. [Plugins](t9.geo)
-    - Interesting maniputation but need to check how to get any data.
+    - Interesting maniputation but need to check how to get any data

 1. [Mesh size fields](t10.geo)
+    - Combining `Distance` and `Threshold` we can refine mesh near features
+    - Using `Mesh.Algorithm = 5;` is recommended for complex gradients of mesh

 1. [Unstructured quadrangular meshes](t11.geo)